T20 medium tank: T22 series

 There was only one T22 constructed.
 The T22E1 was the T22 pilot vehicle re-equipped with the turret originally built for the T20E1.
 The 75 mm automatic gun was tested in this installation and gave a maximum rate of fire of 20 rounds a minute, but was abandoned in December 1944 on the basis that it was unreliable and larger calibre guns were now the priority.

 T23 series

-The T23 design was to be similar to the T22 but using an General Electric supplied electric transmission with M4 tracks and VVS suspension.
+The T23 design was to be similar to the T22 but using a General Electric supplied electric transmission with M4 tracks and VVS suspension.

 As with T20 and T22, three pilot models were ordered from Detroit Arsenal with different armament T23 with 76mm, T23E1 with automatic 75mm and T23E2 with 3-inch gun.
 The 75mm and 3-inch designs were cancelled before completion but the first T23 was completed and entered trials before the T20 or T22 designs; the second was ready by March 1943.
 The T23 was found to be highly maneuverable.